bhsz/blog/_posts/2021-07-24-Quick-Notes-on-Personal-Finance.md

 - Debt-to-income ratio is total monthly debt divided by total monthly income.
     - As a rule of thumb, ≤35% is good, ≥50% is very bad!
     - 43% is the magic number - the highest ratio (in most cases) for an individual to still be able to secure a mortgage.
-- High credit score, high down payment and low debt-to-income ratio leads to lower interest rates.\
+- High credit score, high down payment and low debt-to-income ratio leads to lower interest rates.<br>

 > Beware of little expenses.
 A small leak will sink a great ship.